jackcahalane/azure-fundamentals-notes/README.md

 **Service Health** allows you to implement a webhook on your website to display health incidents.

-You should use **Azure Locks** to prevent any users from deleting resources from a subscription with content spanning mutliple resource groups.
+You should use **Azure Locks** to prevent any users from deleting resources from a subscription with content spanning multiple resource groups.

 Management locks:
 * CanNotDelete
 * Read-only

 Use a **lock** when you want to prevent VMs from being deployed in a subscription or resource group.
-Can create a **Read-Only** resource lock at he scription level to prevent VMs and other resources to be created.
+Can create a **Read-Only** resource lock at the subscription level to prevent VMs and other resources to be created.

-If a resource group has a **CanNotDelete** lock, then the adminsitrator must remove the lock before it can be deleted.
+If a resource group has a **CanNotDelete** lock, then the administrator must remove the lock before it can be deleted.

 When a **lock** is applied to a scope or resource, it applies to all users and roles.

 ## Describe Identity, Governance, Privacy and Compliance Features
-The **Microsoft Trust Center** is a central locaiton for the latest info, news, and best practices in security, privacy and compliance.
+The **Microsoft Trust Center** is a central location for the latest info, news, and best practices in security, privacy and compliance.

 **Authentication** can use certs to identify a person or service.
-A certificate have an embedded key that identifies a person or service.
+A certificate has an embedded key that identifies a person or service.

 An MFA is required for **authentication** when supporting users located in an on-prem **Active Directory** only.
 Azure MFA Service (Cloud) doesn't support this configuration and requires Azure AD as a security component.

 Azure guarantees at least 99.9% availability of **Azure AD Basic and Premium** services.
 Azure does *not* provide SLA for free tier Azure AD.

-**Azure AD Free** edition support self-service password change for cloud users.
+**Azure AD Free** edition supports self-service password change for cloud users.

 You should use **Azure AD Premium** when you want to publish on-premises web apps using Azure AD.
 This functionality is provided by Azure AD Application Proxy.

 **Azure Advisor** can only provide limited recommendations for **Azure AD**.
-It's not capable of calculating user risk levels or providing cutom AD recommendations.
-These functions can only be povided by Azure AD **Identity Protection**.
+It's not capable of calculating user risk levels or providing custom AD recommendations.
+These functions can only be provided by Azure AD **Identity Protection**.

 Authentication types supported by both SSPR and MFA are:
 * Password